Our bottom line/h2>

 Nestled right in the middle of the line, you may find this to be the Goldilocks card in the American Express Business Charge Card line-up.
-It offers a fuller package than the basic card, with a payment period of up to 54 days on purchases, the Membership Rewards programme, travel insurance, purchase protection and refund protection.
-However, you have to pay for these benefits in the form of a £125 annual fee.
+It offers a fuller package than the basic card, with a payment period of up to 54 days on purchases, a quarterly bonus offer, the Membership Rewards program, travel insurance, purchase protection, and refund protection.
+However, you have to be willing and able to pay for these benefits in the form of a £175 annual fee and (should you use it abroad) a 2.99% non-sterling transaction fee.

 Credit Rating Requirement: Good/Excellent

 Although the American Express Gold Business Charge Card does carry an annual fee of £175, this opens up a host of additional offers that could really reward you for your business spending.

 - Welcome offer – American Express is offering 20,000 Membership Rewards points if you are approved for the card and spend £3,000 in the first three months of card membership.
 This is a decent sign-up bonus.
 Since the card is designed for businesses, £3,000 is likely to be an achievable amount to spend.

 - Quarterly bonus – It’s not just a welcome offer that you can benefit from.
 American Express is also offering 10,000 extra Membership Reward points if you spend £20,000 per quarter.
 This equates to a potential 40,000 bonus points per year.